lmb2/chatbots/README.md

   ```
 ## Data
-The Chatbot Data, based largely on the file [intents_hope.json](data/intents_hope.json) this file, was merged by hand, by some datasets found on the Internet.
+The Chatbot Data, based largely on the file [intents_hope.json](data/intents_hope.json).
+This file, was merged by hand, by some datasets found on the Internet.
 In addition, further content was added or changed manually.
 - [Recognition-dataset from Kaggle](https://www.kaggle.com/datasets/elvinagammed/chatbots-intent-recognition-dataset/code)
 - [intents-for-first-aid-recommendations from Kaggle](https://www.kaggle.com/datasets/therealsampat/intents-for-first-aid-recommendations)
 - [mental-health-conversational-data from Kaggle](https://www.kaggle.com/datasets/elvis23/mental-health-conversational-data)